cosmiconfig/cosmiconfig/README.md

 Type: `string`

 You module name.
-This is used to create the filenames that cosmiconfig will look for.
+This is used to create the default filenames that cosmiconfig will look for.

 #### Options